oz123/oz123.github.com/content/writings/2011/2011-09-26-linux-users-stop-whining-about-uefi.markdown

 public: yes
 chronological: yes
 kind: writing
-summary: |
-summary: System should really stop whining about the UEFI secure booting.
+summary: Sorry for the provocative title, but I think Linux and other FOSS  Operating System should really stop whining about the UEFI secure booting.
 ---

-Operating System should really stop whining about the UEFI secure booting.
 I see no difference between someone who buys a laptop made by Apple and a someone who buys a Laptop with Windows OS.
 As the saying goes: "If you sleep with dogs, you wake up with flees".
 For a very long time the Linux